 - institutions for occupational retirement provision

-Under Article 11 of Commission Delegated Regulation (EU) 149/2013, adopted pursuant of Article 10(4) of EMIR, the clearing thresholds in terms of gross notional values are:
+Under Article 11 of Commission Delegated Regulation (EU) 149/2013, adopted pursuant of Article 10(4) of EMIR, the clearing thresholds by asset class in terms of gross notional values are:

-- EUR 3 billion for OTC interest rate derivative contracts
+- OTC interest rate derivative contracts: EUR 3 billion

-- EUR 3 billion for OTC foreign exchange derivative contracts
+- OTC foreign exchange derivative contracts: EUR 3 billion

-- EUR 3 billion for OTC commodity or other derivative contracts
+- OTC commodity or other derivative contracts: EUR 3 billion

-The application of the EMIR obligations further depends on whether, in the manner explained in more detail below, a derivative contract is an OTC derivative contract or not and whether it is cleared by a central counterparty (CCP).
+The application of the EMIR obligations further depends in certain respects on whether, in the manner explained in more detail below, a derivative contract is an OTC derivative contract or not and whether it is cleared by a central counterparty (CCP).

 What are the EMIR obligations?